Aretha Franklin: A Queen Returns To Her Throne

 The statement says the singer has been ordered by her doctor to stay off the road and rest completely for at least the next two months.
 It adds that Franklin is “extremely disappointed she cannot perform as she had expected and hoped to.”

 Last year, Franklin announced her plans to retire, saying she would perform at “some select things.”

 “I decided it was time to go home and take care of myself consistent with doctors’ orders,” she added.

 Of course, this wasn’t the first-time the legendary soul singer has revealed her battle with a series of mysterious health issues.
-In a 2011 exclusive sit-down interview with Wendy Williams, the 75-year-old opened up about an incident that landed her in a Detroit-area hospital.
+In a 2011 exclusive sit-down interview with Wendy Williams, she opened up about an incident that landed her in a Detroit-area hospital.
 “I heard it started with a pain in your side,” Williams, said, to which Franklin responded, “Yes, that was my first inkling that something was wrong, that something wasn’t what it should be.”